Skip to content

 The driving force behind this perpetual innovation and experimentation is Charlie Friedmann, whose title, Head of Words/Head of Wine Proxies, sounds appropriately like a position at the Bureau of Surrealist Research in 1920s Paris.
 Charlie was kind enough to chat with us at The Zero Proof, to give us a peak behind the curtain into the process that makes the continuous creativity of the Wine Proxy program possible.

 For those who aren't familiar with Acid League Wine Proxies, they are non-alcoholic blends of teas, juices, vinegars, herbs, spices, and often stranger ingredients designed to be paired with food, just like wine.
-You can order them from the Acid League's website, or you can subscribe to have them delivered to you every month (which I do).
-In addition, they have five varieties available full time for stocking your cellar (which you can find them for sale at The Zero Proof).
+You can order them from the Proxies website, or you can subscribe to have them delivered to you every month (which I do).
+In addition, they have five varieties available full time for stocking your cellar (which you can find for sale at The Zero Proof).

 Though Wine Proxies aren't actually wine, they have the full body and intense flavor that is often missing from wine that has been de-alcoholized.
 Sometimes they taste spot on like an identifiable varietal, sometimes they just give the impression of one, and sometimes they taste nothing like wine at all (or anything you've ever tasted in your life, for that matter).
 At their strangest and, in my opinion, best, Wine Proxies taste like works of surrealist art, like half remembered dreams you keep sipping to try to recall more of the missing frames.
 They are poetry and fairytales written in liquid.